Captainarash/The_Holy_Book_of_X86/README.md

 **https://twitter.com/KernelFarm**   !!!
 DEPRECATED !!!
 **https://twitter.com/arash_tc** !!!
 DEACTIVATED !!!

-A simple guide to x86 architecture, assembly, memory management, paging, segmentation, SMM, BIOS....
+A simple guide to x86 architecture, assembly, memory management, paging, segmentation, SMM (Not Available), BIOS (Not Available).

     This book tends to overview and teach x86 subjects in the eyes of a reverse engineer, malware analyst or a hacker.
 We're not going to teach you how to build an OS or other subjects that are not related to those mentioned above.

-> This Book will be completed and published in 3 volumes.
-I try to update the content as I write the book.
-The Hardcopy of the volume 1 & 2 may become available for purchase on Amazon later if necessary.

 ### Here's a quick overview of the content (current content):